Can You Repackage MCA Loans?

 • Give you breathing room to rebuild

-Bankruptcy is not a decision to make lightly, but it can provide a fresh start when no other consolidation options are viable.
+Bankruptcy is not a decision to make lightly, but it can provide a fresh start when no other repackaging options are viable.

-Risks of Trying to Consolidate on Your Own
+Risks of Trying to Repackage on Your Own

-Many MCA lenders are aggressive, and consolidation attempts without legal backing can backfire.
+Many MCA lenders are aggressive, and repackaging attempts without legal backing can backfire.
 Some risks include:

 • Default acceleration if funders suspect you’re moving money